dehre/esp32-envi-sensor/README.md

 the switch allows the user to choose among three different views:

 1. show current temperature and humidity
-2. show max, min, and median temperature among the last 120 readings (last hour)
+2. show min, median, and max temperature among the last 240 readings (last 2 hours)
-3. show max, min, and median humidity among the last 120 readings (last hour)
+3. show min, median, and max humidity among the last 240 readings (last 2 hours)

 Finally, the Envi Sensor acts as a BLE (Bluetooth Low Energy) GATT Server, from which a smartphone (or any BLE-enabled device) can read the current temperature and humidity.